DaAlbrecht/parking-garage/documentation/latex-pdf/content/index.md

 PostgreSQL is also known for its focus on data security and reliability.
 It provides robust authentication and encryption mechanisms, as well as support for backup and recovery operations.
 PostgreSQL's focus on data security and reliability makes it a popular choice for applications that require high levels of data security and availability, such as healthcare systems and government agencies.

-These are some of the reasons why PostgreSQL is used as a database, running inside a container.

 [@Postgres]

 ## ERD